-Student Fellowship Program in Pathology
+Post-Sophomore Fellowship in Pathology

-The Special Study Experience in Laboratory Medicine is spent in one to three of the major laboratories (Chemistry, Coagulation, Hematology, Transfusion Medicine, Immunology, Microbiology, or Molecular Pathology).
-Usually, student fellows rotate through two of these service areas and then spend six months in intensive research and study in a third area.
+Within Laboratory Medicine, time may be spent in one to three of the major laboratories (Chemistry, Coagulation, Hematology/Hematopathology, Transfusion Medicine, Immunology, Microbiology, Molecular Pathology/Center for Personalized Diagnostics).
+Usually, student fellows rotate through two of these service areas and may spend the remaining time engaged in intensive research and study in a third area.

-Applications are accepted year round but are preferred before January 1st for an anticipated start date in June or July of the same year.
+Applications are accepted year round on a rolling basis but are preferred before January 1st for an anticipated start date in June or July of the same year.

 Please submit application and supporting documentation via email to Dr. Roseann Wu.